 4. Tighten the screws gently—just enough to hold the cover in place and allow the components to align naturally.

 The palm lower should sit flush with the palm.
+The electronics may be mounted on top from a previous step if you are using the top mount.

 Feetech motors are bus-based servos, meaning each motor has a unique ID and they all share a common wiring system (the bus).
 The connectors on the back of the motors are identical, and the motors are interconnected via these connectors.
 You have two options here:

-3. I recommend having your chosen mount on hand during the wiring process.
+I recommend having your chosen mount on hand during the wiring process.
 This ensures you can properly route and tuck the cables into their designated spots before fully securing the mount to the hand.

 Wire each of the 8 motor cables to the power board using any of the available ports.